This post was updated in November 2019.

 Buses run everywhere and are equally cheap.
 Bus rides are a fairly chaotic affair but a lot of fun, with loud Sri Lankan music booming from the speakers and the bus honking loudly at every corner.

 Tuk-tuks are slightly more expensive and require some bargaining skills.
 But still very affordable compared to taxis fees anywhere in the world.

 On average, our transport costs were 400LKR/€2,50/$2,75 per day.
-I will add more details how to travel from A to B in an upcoming post.
+You can find detailed information about how to travel from A to B in Sri Lanka in this post.

 3. Costs of food in Sri Lanka

 There are many dishes to try: roti (egg, vegetable, coconut, plain), hoppers, rice & curries and much more.
-Fruit juice is also widely available (my favorite is pineapple), usually costing between 100-200LKR.
-A post about food in Sri Lanka is coming up on the blog.
+Fruit juice is also widely available (my favorite is pineapple), usually priced between 100-200LKR.

 4. Cost of activities in Sri Lanka

 We obviously did a lot more during our 1 month trip in Sri Lanka, but the rest of the activities were free!
-More info in my upcoming itinerary.
+You can find all the activities we did in our Sri Lanka travel itinerary.